MicrosoftDocs/customer-insights/ci-docs/data/manage-environments.md

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]

 Administrators [create](create-environment.md) and manage environments.
 They can change some settings in existing environments.
-Business, type, region, storage option, and Dataverse settings are fixed after creating the environment.
+Region, storage option, and Dataverse settings are fixed after creating the environment.
 If you want to change these settings, [reset the environment](#reset-an-existing-environment-preview) or [create a new environment](create-environment.md).

 ## Edit an existing environment